 Unlike main campus, a physical permit is required to park at Center City.

 Center City campus does not have separate parking dedicated to the building.
 The University has negotiated an arrangement with Preferred Parking, Inc., owner of the closest surrounding lots, for Faculty/Staff and Student parking.
-Parking location is currently 319 E. 9th St, which may change during construction of a new parking deck that should be completed by spring semester.
+Parking location is currently 319 E. 9th Street, which may change during construction of a new parking deck that should be completed by spring semester.
+Click here for parking maps and instructions.

 Parking enforcement at Center City is under the administration of Preferred Parking, Inc. PaTS has no enforcement or appeals authority over CCB parking.